 A lot of the reviews I read highlighted an issue with the firmware whereby the battery becomes flat after only a few seconds of video recording.
 With this in mind, I managed to update the firmware which fixed the issue and touch wood I’ve not had any problems thus far.

 The reviews also advised purchasing a spare battery if you want to use the GPS logging feature due to how much battery the uses.
 As I quite liked the idea of using the GPS logger especially while on the trip to Berlin I brought a couple of spares!

 Even with this feature enabled I was still getting pretty much two-thirds of a day of rather intensive use out of the camera but it was reassuring knowing I had a spare battery in my pocket.
 One thing to remember is to disable the GPS logger feature when you’re not using it as I forgot and after a few days of not using the Camera, I went to use it only to find the battery was flat.

 Using the built-in WiFi you can share pictures and video to various services such as Facebook and Flickr.
 You have to configure these services on the camera via your computer which I found quite tedious even for me but after a little patience and perseverance, 30 minutes later I managed to set up all my sharing accounts.
 It’s really neat being able to sync pictures straight to my phone using the Canon CameraWindow iPhone app or send them straight to my Flickr account.

-The 20x optical zoom on the camera is incredible but at this level of zoom I found my best photos were those that I taken with support from a Gorilla Grip tripod or similar.
+The 20x optical zoom on the camera is incredible but at this level of zoom, I found my best photos were those that I have taken with support from a Gorilla Grip tripod or similar.

 One thing I would suggest is to play around with all the modes of the camera as there are a number of effects that you can apply to images along with some great functions that unfortunately are not so obvious until you navigate through the various menus.